 If the cause is a gallstone, you may need a procedure to remove it, and if the area around your pancreas gets infected you may need to take antibiotics.

-Most people with acute pancreatitis improve within a week and are well enough to leave hospital after five to 10 days.
+Most people with acute pancreatitis improve within a week and are well enough to leave hospital after 5–10 days.

 What self-care can I do if I have acute pancreatitis?